hugsy/gef/docs/faq.md

 Request](https://github.com/hugsy/gef/pulls) with your patched version, explaining your bug, and what was your solution for it.

-Otherwise, you can open an [Issue on GitHub](https://github.com/hugsy/gef/issues), give an exhaustive description of your bug and copy/paste the content from above.
+Otherwise, you can open an [issue](https://github.com/hugsy/gef/issues), give a thorough description of your bug and copy/paste the content from above.
 This will greatly help for solving the issue.